RosettaHS/OrionAPI/docs/Type Reference/OFile.md

 OFile myFile("/usr","include/stdio.h");
 ```

+### Files in Memory
+Before any reading and writing can be done, the File **must first** be stored to memory.
+This is done by default whenever a File is opened, however it is a very intensive process.

+Disabling this procedure isn't recommended as it essentially makes OFile useless, however there might be certain cases where it might be done.
+If this is required, use the method `shouldStoreToMem()` and pass `false` to disable this **BEFORE** loading the File.

+If a File has been loaded with this off, call it with `true` and then call `storeToMem()` to load the Contents into memory.

+Files are stored to memory in the form of an [OFileContent.](https://github.com/RosettaHS/OrionAPI/blob/main/docs/Type%20Reference/OFileContent.md)
+Review the documentation for this type for more information.

+A File could also be stored [linearly](https://github.com/RosettaHS/OrionAPI/blob/main/docs/Type%20Reference/OFileContent.md#reading-linearly)
+as opposed to the default method of storing a File with each of its Lines separated.

+Storing the Lines separate allows for the easy reading and writing in the [next section,](file-readingwriting) but has [some drawbacks.](https://github.com/RosettaHS/OrionAPI/blob/main/docs/Type%20Reference/OFileContent.md#benefits-to-both)
+Primarily, [binary files](https://en.wikipedia.org/wiki/Binary_file) may have their structure altered, and are made far more difficult to read when the Lines are separated.

+By default, binary files are usually opened with `shouldStoreLinearly()` set to `true`, although more traditional Files (such as text documents) are still opened and stored as separated Lines.

 ### File Reading/Writing
 Once a File has been opened (and it is not read-only), it can be read and modified.